Aerial survey view of Bill Witt ParkAerial survey · USDA NAIP · public domain

 Historic Park Exploration

 Explore Bill Witt Park, the site of a historic WWII-era airplane hangar that was demolished in 2008.
-The hangar, built in 1941, served as a training and housing facility during World War II and later as a NASA tracking station for the Mercury and Gemini space programs.
+The hangar, built in 1941, served as a training and housing facility during World War II.
+The Corpus Christi area later hosted NASA tracking operations for the Mercury and Gemini space programs.
 Visitors report paranormal phenomena including disembodied voices, phantom footsteps, and visual apparitions in the overgrown lot where the hangar once stood.

 Duration: